Confinement-Deconfinement transition and $Z_2$ symmetry in $Z_2+$Higgs theory: Numerical technique and Monte Carlo simulation results.

 The effect of the $\Phi$ field on the $CD$ transition and $Z_2$ symmetry is expected to depend on $\kappa$.
 To relate these two aspects of pure gauge theory to the phases of the Higgs field, simulations were performed to obtain the Higgs transition line.
 For a given $\beta_g$, $\kappa>\kappa_c$ corresponds to the Higgs broken phase.
 In this phase the action term dominates.
 For $\kappa < \kappa_c$ the fluctuations of the Higgs rather than the action dominate the thermodynamic properties.
 This situation is similar to the Ising model at high temperatures.
 In Fig.\ref{fig6} the Higgs transition line is plotted in the $\beta_g -\kappa$ plane.
 The location of the phase boundary is obtained by studying the $\kappa$ dependence of the interaction term and it's fluctuations for different values of $\beta_g$.
 In our simulations the Higgs transition is found to be first order for intermediate range of $\beta$ and crossover for both small and large $\beta$, as observed in previous studies~\cite{Jongeward:1980wx, Creutz:1983ev}.
 For large $\beta_g$ critical $\kappa_c$ remains flat and increases with $\beta_g$ in the small $\beta_g$ range.
-As expected the critical values ($\beta_c,\kappa_c$) depend on $N_\tau$, however for $N_\tau$ values used in our simulations the dependence is very mild.
+In our simulations the critical values ($\beta_c,\kappa_c$) were found to vary mildly with $N_\tau$.

 In the Higgs broken phase, i.e large $\kappa$, the interaction term dominates over the entropy.
 The action takes the largest value when all the temporal links are $+1$.
 So it is expected that in the Higgs phase $Z_2$ symmetry is badly broken, also observed in our simulations.
 In the Higgs symmetric phase, it is the fluctuations of Higgs in other words the distribution of the interaction term dominate.
 In this phase there is a possibility for realisation of $Z_2$ symmetry.
 In figure.~\ref{fig8a} we show $CD$ transition in the Higgs symmetric phase $(\kappa=.13)$.
 For comparison, $\kappa=0$ results also have been included.
 The $CD$ transition is first order even in the presence of $\Phi$, though the transition point shifts to lower values of $\beta_g$.